Zibelthiurdos: Names and epigraphy

 According to epigraphic evidence, the name of Greek god Zeus is found in Thracian inscriptions associated with Zbelthiurdos and variations: Zbelturd, Zbelsurd, Zbeltiurd, Zpelturd.
 This combination is believed to attest a syncretism between the Greek deity and a local Thracian god of thunder and lightning.

 Etymology

 His name speculatively means "Lightning Carrier" or "Thunderer", but it is uncertain whether Zibelthiurdos is his name or an epithet.
+Dimitar Detschew supposed that Zbelturdos and variations are epithets of the Thracian reflex of the Proto-Indo-European sky-god *Dyēus.